Rachel Drummond

 Investigation of cases involving intentional deceit requires a specialized skill set.
 Below are some essential skills and personality traits of fraud investigators:

-The Association of Certified Fraud examiners lists four major career pathways for fraud investigators, which are as follows:
+The Association of Certified Fraud Examiners lists four major career pathways for fraud investigators, which are as follows:

 Other types of fraud investigation specialization involve insurance claims fraud, computer-based commerce fraud, identity theft, and civil and criminal investigations involving citizens or corporations.